MAR+VIN

 Brazil

-Marcos and Kelvin have been working together since the day they met, in 2016.
-At the end of the same year, they decided to unite their visions to shoot the first story signed by the duo: ISIS MARIA.
+Marcos Florentino and Kelvin Yule have been working together since the day they met, in 2016.
+At the end of the same year, they decided to unite their visions to shoot the first story signed by the duo: Isis Maria.
 When it was published, it took them straight to the offices of CondéNast and ELLE, the two biggest publications in Brazil.

 Marcos was born in the state of Piauí, in a small village in the northeast part of Brazil.
 He started drawing at a very young age and tried other medias as he grew up, while watching his mother sew his sisters’ dresses for traditional Brazilian celebrations and graduations, which may have been his first contact with fashion.
 At 18 he moved to São Paulo to study Graphic Design on a scholarship.
 There he began to use the photography as a form of expression, as well as experimenting with sculpture, ceramics, textiles, drawing and oil painting, all of which they incorporate into their work as a duo.